A dynamical-system approach to mathematical programming: Introduction

-After dealing with the general situation for mathematical programs with no inequality constraints in Section 2, we introduce the general problem and the proposal for the underlying (discontinuous) vector field (\ref{campo}) for it in Section 3.
-In Section 4, we gather some discussion, and recall the main concepts and results concerning discontinuous dynamical system.
+After dealing with the general situation for mathematical programs with no inequality constraints in Section 2, we concentrate, in Section 3, in a simple problem with just one inequality constraint to more clearly see the need for understanding discontinuous dynamical systems.
+It can also serve as a first explicit example of a discontinuous dynamical system whose equilibria correspond to (local) solutions of mathematical programs.
+We also include in this section a discussion on the basic facts about Filippov's extension of such fields.
 This material is taken essentially from \cite{filippov}.
 For such systems, there is a number of generalized notions of solutions across an interface of discontinuity.
 The one relevant for our purposes is the one introduced by Filippov leading to the notion of sliding modes.
-It is apparently also the one suitable for mechanics (\cite{cortes}).
-After that, Section 5 contains a preliminary discussion when there is just one inequality constraint present.
-It serves us as an initial, simplified way of grasping how the concept of Filippov solution fits so well to our task.
-Section 6 extends those ideas to the full, general mathematical program.
-Finally, Section 7 focuses on the particular case of linear programming.
+It is apparently also the one suitable for mechanics (\cite{cortes}), but it adapts perfectly to our objective as well.
+After that, Section 4 contains a preliminary discussion when there is just one inequality constraint present, but possibly many equality restrictions.
+It serves us as a preliminary step towards the final result.
+Section 5 extends those ideas to the full, general mathematical program.
+Finally, Section 6 focuses briefly on the particular case of linear programming.

-There is no much literature on the specific topic of this work, as the perspective is, to the best of our knowledge, new.
-Concerning equilibria of discontinuous dynamical systems, we have just found \cite{llibreponce}.
-For the numerical approximation of discontinuous systems, one can look at the nice review \cite{calmonran}.
+Though the interest on discontinuous dynamical system is quite recent, there is a growing body of literature about this topic.
+There is however not many references on the specific topic of this work, as the perspective is, to the best of our knowledge, new.
+Concerning equilibria of discontinuous dynamical systems, see \cite{llibremereu}, \cite{llibreponce}.
+In \cite{gughai}, a close analysis is performed about some situations of discontinuous dynamical systems through transversal interfaces.
+For the numerical approximation of discontinuous systems, one can look at the nice review \cite{calmonran}. \cite{smirnov} is a standard reference for differential inclusions which is also an intimately related area as we will recall.

+There are several important issues to be explored once the way to build the underlying vector field $\Psi$ has been well established, and its main property (Theorem \ref{variasdes}) proved.
+We name three such future directions which might be relevant to assess the possible impact of this perspective on both areas, discontinuous dynamical systems and mathematical programming: \begin{enumerate} \item study of equilibra of discontinuous vector fields coming from explicit, well-chosen mathematical programs; \item global stability for the discontinuous $\Psi$ corresponding to a general mathematical program for which sufficiency of optimality conditions guarantee a unique global minimum; \item test the numerical implementation to approximate solutions of mathematical programs by following the integral curves of the underlying field $\Psi$. \end{enumerate}